moszkva44/2048/README.md

 - Stable tiles that act like obstacles making the game more difficult

-- mobile and desktop compatibly
+- Mobile and desktop compatibility

-- no ads
+- Ads free